 If a person believes that a violation of this policy has occurred, he/she should contact the system or network administrator responsible for the system or network involved, who will report the incident to the college/unit policy officer in accordance with campus procedural guidelines.

 There may be situations when the following additional offices may be contacted.

 - The CSU, San Bernardino University Police, if an individual's health or safety appears to be in jeopardy or if public safety is in jeopardy;

 - Department of Human Resources for violations by staff members or administrators; Office of Academic Personnel for violations by faculty; and Judicial Affairs for violations by students; or

-- Information Resources and Technology, serving campuswide resources, if an incident potentially bears external or legal consequences for the institution.
+- Information Technology Services, serving campuswide resources, if an incident potentially bears external or legal consequences for the institution.

 Procedures of Notification

 The University will disclose this policy to new users at the time of their initial connection to the network by providing them with a copy online.
 Current users of the network will be notified by the systems operator through a broadcast message.
 A copy will be posted at the University Policies Web page and paper copies will be distributed to the divisional Vice Presidents for further dissemination to faculty, staff, students, and computer labs.

 This document was adapted from versions of similar documents at CSU, Chico, and CSU, Northridge.